huming2207/Enlight/README.md

 - Aluminum shield with human body touch support
     - Too sensitive, broken, might cancel this function later
 - 1x key with built-in LED indicator
+- Power supply: 5V @ 1.5A, USB (with UART on data bus)

+Two devices (and two only) have been built, running exactly the same firmware

 ## Software note